timKraeuter/LMCS-2024/artifacts/experiment/README.md

 ## State space generation scalability

 HOT scalability must be run first to generate the graph grammars.
+One can use the command **--runs 1** to only run each HOT once.

 **Experiment**:
 ```bash